Arctic Marathon - 25 Oct 2025 (AM24)

 Day 1

-Flights arrive in Copenhagen, Denmark and will transfer on their own to the Copenhagen Marriott Hotel.
-Your hosts will meet you at the hotel and there will be an optional light training run in the late afternoon along the Nyhaven (New Harbor) River.
-You have this evening to explore some of this city’s famous restaurants just a short walk (or ride) from our hotel.
+Arrive in Copenhagen, Denmark, and make your way to the Copenhagen Marriott Hotel.
+Your hosts will meet you at the hotel and there will be an optional light training run in the late afternoon along the river near Nyhaven (New Harbour).
+You have the evening free to explore the city and check out its famous restaurants just a short walk (or ride) from the hotel.

 Day 2

-Following breakfast, enjoy a two-hour Grand Canal Tour, which will introduce you to the most interesting capitals in Scandinavia.
-There is an optional 4:00 PM light training run along the Nyhaven River, or if you prefer, we recommend you join the locals for a refreshing swim in the river.
-We look forward to seeing you at the evening cocktail reception, followed by a welcome dinner and the important mandatory race check-in/briefing at the hotel.
+Following breakfast, enjoy a two-hour Grand Canal Tour, which will introduce you to the liveliest capital in Scandinavia.
+There is an optional light training run along the River at 4 PM, or if you prefer, you can join the locals for a refreshing swim in the river.
+We look forward to seeing you at the evening cocktail reception, followed by a welcome dinner and the mandatory race check-in/briefing at the hotel.

 Day 3

-Enjoy today by exploring more of Copenhagen on your own or join us for an optional day tour to nearby historic sights.
+Enjoy today by exploring more of Copenhagen on your own or join us for an optional day tour to nearby historic sites.

-Optional Day Tour – Today we will explore historic sights outside of Copenhagen, including the interactive Viking Ship Museum that is built around five original Viking ships from Skuldelev.
-For a royal journey through time we will visit The Roskilde Cathedral, a UNESCO World Heritage, with 800 years of history as the burial church for Danish monarchs.
-The tour also includes time to explore the imposing exteriors and interiors of Frederiksborg and Kronborg castles, the latter set on the banks of the Sund between Denmark and Sweden, and most notable as the site of Elsinore in Shakespeare’s “Hamlet.”
-Soak up the romantic setting of Frederiksborg Castle in Hillerød, surrounded by a beautiful lake and gardens.
-You have this evening to explore some more of this city’s famous restaurants.
+Today we will explore historic sites outside of Copenhagen, including the interactive Viking Ship Museum that is built around five original Viking ships from Skuldelev.
+For a royal journey through time we will visit The Roskilde Cathedral, a UNESCO World Heritage Site, with 800 years of history as the burial church for Danish monarchs.
+The tour also includes time to explore the imposing exteriors and interiors of Frederiksborg and Kronborg castles.
+The latter, set on the banks of the Sund between Denmark and Sweden, is most notable as the site of Elsinore in Shakespeare’s “Hamlet".
+Frederiksborg, in Hillerød, is a romantic place surrounded by a beautiful lake and gardens.

 Meals: Breakfast